IATA-Cargo/ONE-Record/working_draft/high-level-business-rules/business_rules.md

 * This file describes the business rules that can be applied to data fields in ONE Record

 ## Precondititions
-* Business rules are applied and documented in a revision-safe audit trail ^related to effected data field (see audit trail definition)
+* Business rules are applied and documented in a revision-safe audit trail related to effected data field (see audit trail definition)
 * The business rules depend on a model of roles of stakeholders in the transportation process (see definition of roles and responsibilities)
   * Each stakeholder can have several roles
   * but ech stakeholder can perform a transaction applying only one role